janiveer/DocsTeamTryout/Part1.md

 The documentation for the travel app illustrates the data model and walks through the N1QL and FTS queries used to select flights and search for hotels.

-## Generic set up
+## Prerequisites

 You'll need:

-- Your favorite editor or IDE.
-- Your SDK of choice and its specific dependencies.
+- Git
+- Apache Maven
 - A local Couchbase 4.5 (or greater) installation.
 (Make sure that the travel-sample bucket has been loaded from 4.5 and that there is, at least, one node with data, query, index and full text search services in the cluster.)
 - That's it!

+Installing Git and Maven is outside the scope of this document.
+For example, on Linux you could use your distribution's package manager to install them.

 To start, it is easiest if you run Couchbase Server and the travel sample app on the same machine.
 You don't need to run your development environment this way, and advanced MDS configurations are supported.
 It's just easier to start a development environment with components running locally.

-Download [Couchbase Server 4.6](https://www.couchbase.com/downloads) and install it.
+Download [Couchbase Server 5.0.1 Community](https://www.couchbase.com/downloads) and install it.
 As you follow the download instructions and setup wizard, make sure you keep all the services (`data`, `query`, and `index`) selected.
 Make sure also to install the sample bucket named `travel-sample` (introduced in Couchbase Server 4.0) because it contains the data used in this tutorial.

 ![](assets/cb-server-services.png)